ChemAxon/jchem-microservices-examples/custom-checker-fixer/README.md

   }
 }
 ```
 to `jws-checker-fixer/rest-v1/checker/` endpoint.
-To use your own Checker.

 ### What you should expect

 Our dummy checker checks for atoms with higher atom number than Oxygen.
 In the input we have
-a chlorine atom, that should be found by the checker
+a Chlorine atom, that should be found by the checker

 ### How to use our fixer with our checker